 2.2.
-POP ID Numbers
+Player ID Numbers

-All players who participate in Pokémon Organized Play tournaments must have a POP ID number.
-Players who have played in previous tournaments are instructed to bring their POP IDs with them to all tournaments.
-It is permissible for a Tournament Organizer to maintain a list of players from previous tournaments and their POP IDs, provided that access to such information is restricted to the Tournament Organizer.
+All players who participate in Pokémon Organized Play tournaments must have a Player ID number.
+Players who have played in previous tournaments are instructed to bring their Player IDs with them to all tournaments.
+It is permissible for a Tournament Organizer to maintain a list of players from previous tournaments and their Player IDs, provided that access to such information is restricted to the Tournament Organizer.

 2.2.1.
-POP ID Merging
+Player ID Merging

-Players who play under multiple POP IDs are in violation of POP rules.
+Players who play under multiple Player IDs are in violation of POP rules.
 As POP discovers duplicate accounts, POP will merge these accounts, preserving and combining all match results into the player's rating.

-Members who wish to inform POP of duplicate accounts should email organizedplay@go-pokemon.com with the key details for each account.
+Members who wish to inform POP of duplicate accounts should email organizedplay@pokemon.com with the key details for each account.

-POP members found to have deliberately created duplicate accounts or provided false information in their account may be subject to suspension.
+PLAY!
+Pokémon members found to have deliberately created duplicate accounts or provided false information in their account may be subject to suspension.